 You could also look at the wider situation.
 This is not just your problem.
 It is a problem for the whole team because it is affecting the team’s productivity.
 What support and resources can they offer?

-If your boss’s behaviour remains the sticking point, however, you may not be able to bring about change without help from someone else with authority, such as Human Resources, but make sure you have documented concrete examples of what the boss has done and how it affected you and the team.
+If your boss’s leadership style remains the sticking point, however, you may not be able to bring about change without help from someone else with authority, such as Human Resources, but make sure you have documented concrete examples of what the boss has done and how it affected you and the team.